joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 ### Exploring documentation from models

-There are other tools based on LLMs, such as Google’s Notebook LM, which can help with tasks like exploring model documentation.
+There are other tools based on LLMs such as Google’s Notebook LM which can help with tasks like exploring model documentation.

 To give some context and from my experience, model documentation is often much larger and more complex than the documentation for a Kaggle credit model.
-Reading, understanding, and navigating this documentation is a critical part of the validation process and when the documentation is several hundred pages long, it can become painful.
-After months of working on validations, you’ll likely revisit the documentation dozens of times.
-Even if you read it all at the start, you’ll inevitably forget some of the model specifics over time.
+Reading, understanding, and navigating this documentation is a critical part of the validation process, and when the documentation is several hundred pages long, it can become painful.
+After months of working on validations, you’ll likely revisit the documentation dozens of times and even if you read it all at the start, you’ll inevitably forget some of the model specifics over time.

-This is where tools like Google’s Notebook LM come in handy.
-It can handle text longer than the model’s context, allowing you to input large documents and ask questions and get relevant responses with references to where is taking the information from the input text.
+This is where tools like Google’s Notebook LM come in handy as they can handle texts longer than the model’s context, allowing you to input large documents and ask questions and get relevant responses with references to where is taking the information from the input text.

 To see if this is a useful resource we can try an example with a more complex and long documentation.
-Let's use CreditMetrics from MSCI, which is tool used for credit risk estimations such as economic capital or unexpected losses and with public documentation.
+Let's use CreditMetrics from MSCI, which is tool used for credit risk estimations such as economic capital or unexpected losses and with available documentation online.

 Few things before keep moving:
-* This documentation for this model is available online and in [pdf format](https://www.msci.com/documents/10199/93396227-d449-4229-9143-24a94dab122f)
+* This documentation for this model is available online and in [pdf format](https://www.msci.com/documents/10199/93396227-d449-4229-9143-24a94dab122f).
-* This would be considered like a vendor model, a model that is implemented by a third party and that limits access to information like source code.
+* While this model would be classified as a vendor model (implemented by a third party with restricted access to certain details like source code), I will use it here as if it were developed in-house.
-* For the answers given below from Notebook LM, the responses have references to the input, like the image below.
-This is useful for validations as the origin of the information has to be clear
+* The responses below from Notebook LM include references to the input, as shown in the example image.
+This is particularly useful for validation purposes, ensuring that the source of information is clearly traceable.

 ![image](/assets/notebooklm.jpeg)